Women's football in Belgium: Club competitions

-National Football Team
+National football team

 The Belgium women's national football team was founded and played their first match in the 1976.
 Their current home ground is Den Dreef, a 10,000 seat stadium in Leuven.
 They have attempted to qualify for each World Cup since its inception in 1991, but have yet to succeed.
 Their best result came in 2019 where they reached the play off stage.
 They have entered qualification for each of the European Championships, making their first finals in 2017 and then repeated the feat for 2022.
 The team reached their highest position in the FIFA rankings in December 2019 (17th) and their lowest in November 2010 (35th).
 Their most capped player is Janice Cayman and hit their highest scorer is Tessa Wullaert, both of whom are currently (November 2021) active players.

 They also have teams at Under-21, U-19, U-17, U-16, and U-15 levels.